melheffe/rails_version_tagger/README.md

 - Configurable Base branch for commits
 - Append and Prepend values for version labels
-- Pre-populate release NOTES with diff from the last tag
+- Pre-populate release NOTES with diff from the last tag.